aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Create a VPC using Cloud Shell-C-01-M-04-README.md

 1. Use **custom VPCs** for more control over subnet configurations.
 2. Always **verify created networks and subnets** using `gcloud` commands.
 3. Segmentation with **subnets** improves security, performance, and organization.
 4. Test environments are critical for **validating network security** before production rollout.

+---

+## Project Credit
+- **Project Executed & Presented By**: **Mohammad Aminul Islam** (Cloud Security Analyst)
+- **Project Source**: Google Cloud Security Command Center hands-on project (Qwiklabs / Coursera)
+- **Guidance & Framework**: Google Cloud documentation & Qwiklabs instructions
+- **Copyright**: © 2022 Google LLC.
+Google and the Google logo are trademarks of Google LLC.
+Other names may be trademarks of their respective companies.